lizkovalchuk/Tutorials/angluar/angular-notes.md

 }
 ```

-Traditional class-based languages often reserve the word this to reference the current (runtime) instance of the class.
-In Javascript this refers to the calling context and therefore can change to be something other than the object
+Traditional class-based languages often reserve the word `this` to reference the current (runtime) instance of the class.
+In Javascript `this` refers to the calling context and therefore can change to be something other than the object.

 <a data="objects"></a>

 ### __Objects__

 An object is an instance of a class which is created using the `new` operator.
-When using a dot notation to access a method on the object, `this` will refer to the object to the left of the dot.
+When using dot notation to access a method on the object, `this` will refer to the object to the left of the dot.

 ```js
 let burger = new Hamburger();